Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    bundle_free(bundle_data);
    ```

-  You can send search command as well.
-Please refer to [it](#sending-and-processing-a-search-command).
+  You can also send a search command.
+For more information, see [Sending and Processing a Search Command](#sending-and-processing-a-search-command).

 4. Destroy the media controller client handle using `mc_client_destroy()`, when media controller client handle is no longer needed: